 How the Samba team works today

 Typical work on Samba, besides developing new features, is mostly fixing bugs.
 This is done through the Samba community channel bugzilla.samba.org, which is open to all, as well as the Samba mailing lists.
-These channels are completely based on voluntary contributions, which is working more or less successful.
+These channels are completely based on voluntary contributions, which is working more or less successfully.
 Very obvious and easy to fix bugs are usually solved quickly.
 But when things get more complicated, community bugs often don't get the attention that users want.

-Then money enters the equation: looking at contributors to Samba at GitLab, it appears that employees of Catalyst, IBM (Red Hat), SerNet, and SUSE (in alphabetical order) contribute the majority of patches to the project.
+Then money enters the equation: looking at contributors to Samba at GitLab shows, that employees of Catalyst, IBM (Red Hat), SerNet, and SUSE (in alphabetical order) contribute the majority of patches to the project.
 These companies all have a commercial interest in Samba and some are in competition with each other.
 Google, employer of prominent Samba contributor Jeremy Allison, is a special case: an IBM's commercial interest in Samba can be justified much more directly through its Red Hat Enterprise Linux product than the benefits Google as a company derives from its involvement.

 The four previously mentioned companies, though, offer support for issues with Samba in exchange for money.
 Other companies can also register at www.samba.org under the menu point "Support Samba".
 If a customer reports a problem with Samba to one of the companies listed there, a developer will get to work.
 Since Samba is very complex and multifaceted, it is impossible for a single developer to keep track of everything.
 This leads to a central question, which this article takes a closer look at: the communication within the team.
 As a developer, who do you ask when you get stuck with a problem, and through what channels?